 It pays to be aware of potential hazards to your curious, agile and intelligent little pets.
 They will find a toilet to fall into, pot of hot mashed potato to land in (yes, I have had budgie foot prints in my dinner), a previously unnoticed window to fly into and the solitary stray piece of thread in the house to get tangled in!

 There are simple ways to avoid some of these events, however at one time or another something is bound to go wrong.
 So please supervise your budgie whenever it is out of it cage, and double-check anything you put in their cage.

 As far as your budgie care goes, safety should come first.

 The life of a wild budgie is not an easy one.
-As mentioned above, the inland areas of Australia can become incredibly hot and dry, with many birds and animals dying as a result.
+As mentioned above, the inland areas of Australia can become incredibly hot and dry, with many birds dying as a result.
 What this means for us, when considering budgie care, is that pet budgies are very hardy.
 They can kept in many different environments, from the very hot to outside aviaries where it snows.